Hey there everyone,

 - All except little Thomas are going to the movies.

-So bottom line… ausser doesn’t really care about the case.
+So bottom line… ausser doesn’t really inform the case.
 Just use the case, that is used for the whole group from which you exclude someone using ausser.

-OK, I guess the REALLY important thing is the fact that ausser has another meaning… it is hard to translate into a single word and it is only used for a few fixed expressions pretty much, but the core would be something like outside of.
-The most important expression is: ausser sich sein, which does exist in English, too.
+And the other expression is the figurative phrasing: ausser sich sein, which does exist in English, too.
 Only there it would be beside oneself with… thanks to Trevor who mentioned that in a comment.

 - Ich bin ausser mir vor Freude.